jhu-dvrk/dvrk-readthedocs/docs/pages/firmware.rst

 for the next one to update.

-Alternatively, you can download all the latest firmware files in a Zip file, uncompress and copy all the files to the SD card.
+Alternatively, you can download all the latest firmware files in a Zip file, decompress and copy all the files to the SD card.
 The latest version can be found in https://github.com/jhu-cisst/mechatronics-embedded/releases/latest.

 If the controllers are connected to the PC via Ethernet, it is also possible to